-Certifications Offered: OSHA 10 hour NOCTI
+Certifications Offered: College Credit Opportunities:

-Central Maine Community College
+OSHA 10 hour Dual Enrollment with:

-Course Name: Business Academy 1 & 2
+NOCTI Central Maine Community College

-Credit: 3 Electives
+Course Name: Business Academy 1 & 2 Prerequisite: N/A Grades: 11-12 Credit: 3 Electives

 Description: The Business Academy is a dual enrollment program designed to provide students the fundamental skills necessary for success as they continue their education after high school and enter the workforce.
 Students enrolled in the Business Academy have the opportunity to earn up to 15 college credits each year, for a maximum of 30 college credits.
 It is an excellent foundation for business education at the post-secondary level.